PMP Exam Preparation (92 Blogs) Become a Certified Professional

 26. What kind of bid documents can be used for procurement management?

-A bid document is a document that comprises a proposal, which is often made through a bidding process, by a person or company and will include certain important factors like delivery schedule , the availability of the product, pricing and so on.
+A bid document is a proposal that is often made through a bidding process by a person or company and will include certain important factors like delivery schedule, product availability, pricing, and so on.

-The different kind of bid documents can be used for procurement management are:
+The different kinds of bid documents that can be used for procurement management are:

-1. Request for Proposal (RFP) – RFP is a document which is used by the buyer to specify all their purchasing needs and any supporting requirements which will help the sellers understand what are the needs of the buyer.
+1. Request for Proposal (RFP)—An RFP in Project Management is a document used by buyers to specify all their purchasing needs and any supporting requirements, which helps sellers understand the buyer’s needs.

-2. Request for Quotation (RFQ) – RFP is a formal document used as a request for a price quotation and to specify all the requirements for certain purchases clearly.
-The major difference between RFQ and RFP is that RFQ is a relatively smaller document compared to a RFP, and it only provides the specification of the items to be purchased and request for a quotation unlike RFP.
+2. Request for Quotation (RFQ)—An RFP is a formal document used to request a price quotation and specify all the requirements for certain purchases clearly.
+The major difference between RFQ and RFP is that RFQ is a relatively smaller document compared to RFP, and unlike RFP, it only specifies the items to be purchased and requests a quotation.

-3. Request for Information (RFI) – RFI is used to seek information on various aspects from the future buyers.
-RFI can contain questions asking about information about bidders such as their financial statements for the last ten years, details of their processes in the organization, details of their past accomplishments and so on.
+3. Request for Information (RFI) –RFI is used to seek information on various aspects from future buyers.
+RFI can contain questions asking for information about bidders, such as their financial statements for the last ten years, details of their processes in the organization, details of their past accomplishments, and so on.

-4. Invitation for Bid (IFB) – Invitation for bid is a document which is used for inviting potential bidders to come and participate in the bidding process.
+4. Invitation for Bid (IFB)—An Invitation to bid is a document inviting potential bidders to participate in the bidding process.

 5. Request for Bid (RFB) – RFB is used to obtain financial bids for specific purchases from a selected group or set of suppliers.

-1. Purchase Order (PO) – A purchase order is an order raised for favoring a supplier for regular purchases.
+1. Purchase Order (PO) – A purchase order is an order raised to favor a supplier for regular purchases.

-2. Contract or Agreement – Contract or agreement can be described as a mutual agreement between the two parties(buyer and the seller).
+2. Contract or Agreement—A contract or agreement can be described as a mutual agreement between the two parties(buyer and seller).

 27. What are the tools mostly used for improving the process activities?